 Searching for a new job can be stressful, but Vera Health can ease your worries by providing you with access to affordable health insurance while you’re in-between jobs.
 That way, you can dedicate your time to landing your dream career and not worrying about health insurance.
 Temporary insurance coverage can provide you with access to affordable health insurance by giving you some financial protection from expensive out-of-pocket medical expenses, with coverage for:

 Plans offered by Vera Health do not cover any maternity services for pregnant mothers or women who plan to become pregnant.
 They also do not cover any infertility services.
-If you are pregnant or planning to become pregnant, then an ACA-compliant major medical health insurance plan is a better health care option for you.
+If you are pregnant or planning to become pregnant, then a comprehensive major medical insurance plan would be a better option for you.

 Some plan options offered by Vera Health pay benefits for prescription drugs in some states.
 If your short-term health insurance plan does not include prescription benefits, you have access to a pharmacy discount card with your LIFE Association membership.